wmclt/CV-Flask/README.md

     * Containerisation (Kubernetes/Docker)
     * Compile CSS beforehand with e.g. LESS
     * Deploy on Raspberry Pi or host
-	* Blogging page to write about discoveries
+	* Blogging page to write about discoveries?

 ## DESIGN
 * Landing page